CharlesB91/engage-fitness/README.md

 18. Scroll down to the Automatic and Manual Deploys sections.
 Click 'Deploy Branch' in the Manual Deploy section and waited as Heroku installed all dependencies and deployed the code.

-21. Once the project is finnished deploying, click 'Open App' to see the newly deployed project.
+21. Once the project is finished deploying, click 'Open App' to see the newly deployed project.

 22. Before deploying the final draft of your project you must: